sam1am/Bandolier/tools/CortiCulum/.summary_files/code_summary.md

     for assistant in assistants:
         if assistant['name'] == name:
             return assistant
+    # Handle case when there's no assistant with the given name
+    print(f"No assistant with the name {name} found.") return None

 def add_to_history(name, role, message):
     """Add a message to an assistant's history."""